swarmlab-io/venus/README.md

 The venus service allows us to utilize the power of Swarmlab itself but also combine it with the practiacally unlimited computing of our own machines.

-## Another Swarmlab app.
-Why?
+:information_source: <b>Create hybrid or cross-platform solutions.</b>

-How does Swarmlab Venus differ from Swarmlab Hybrid?
+## Swarmlab Venus and Swarmlab Hybrid

-Well swarmlab-hybrid forces server-client/containerized applications while venus allows for peer-to-peer connection!
+Well "swarmlab-hybrid" forces server-client/containerized applications while "venus" allows for peer-to-peer connection!
 You can create and connect directly to a network with your coworkers, whithout needing a server.

 Ofcourse you can use venus independantly or alongside swarmlab and all of its powerful features.